When it comes to restructuring your business, there is a best-practice process you should follow.

 Our best advice: make haste carefully.

-By law, you need to consult with everyone whose job could be affected by the proposed structural changes.
+If you have employees covered by an award or registered agreement, you need to consult with each person whose job could be affected by the proposed structural changes.

-Even if you think you know which roles you’re likely to keep or make redundant, you still have to consult with all the people whose jobs are being affected and then make a fair and reasonable decision.
+Even if you think you know which roles you’re likely to keep or make redundant, you still have to consult with all the workers whose jobs are being affected and then make a fair and reasonable decision (we also recommend this as best-practice for award-free employees).

 Leaving anyone out could provide them with grounds for an unfair dismissal claim.

-We’ve seen plenty of change processes come unstuck because what the employer thought was in the employment contract or job description wasn’t actually in the document.
+We’ve seen plenty of change processes come unstuck because what the employer thought was in the relevant award, agreement, or employment contract wasn’t actually in the document.

 In one case, an employer made a financial controller redundant and then hired a qualified accountant for a position with a different title, but with identical duties to the role made redundant.
 While part of the basis for making the role redundant was the requirement for a tertiary qualification in accounting, this was not included in the job advertisement for the new role.
 Accordingly, it was deemed not to be a case of genuine redundancy.